-2003 2002 2001
+2004 2003 2002

 (In £ Millio ns)

-Defined benefit plans 32 34 37
+Defined benefit plans 31 32 34

-Defined contribution plans 16 13 11
+Defined contribution plans 18 16 13

-Total pension expense 48 47 48
+Total pension expense 49 48 47

-The Group has chosen not to fully implement FRS 17 "Retirement benefits" for the 2003 financial statements.
+The Group has chosen not to fully implement FRS 17 "Retirement benefits" for the 2004 financial statements.
 Pension costs shown above have been determined applying the principles of SSAP 24 "Pension costs".
-These costs include £12 million, £11 million and £9 million for 2003, 2002 and 2001 respectively, relating to pension plan expenses outside of the UK.
+These costs include £15 million, £12 million and £11 million for 2004, 2003 and 2002 respectively, relating to defined contribution plan expenses outside of the UK.

 The Group operates a number of pension schemes around the world.
 The specific features of these plans vary in accordance with the regulations of the country in which the employees are located, although they are, in general, funded wholly by the Group and based either on a cash balance formula or on years of service and salary earned in the last year or years of employment.
 The largest scheme is the UK defined benefit plan, Prudential Staff Pension Scheme (PSPS).
-On the FRS 17 basis of valuation described below, 91% of the liabilities of the Group defined benefit schemes are accounted for within PSPS.
+On the FRS 17 basis of valuation described below, 90% of the liabilities of the Group defined benefit schemes are accounted for within PSPS.